sebdelsol/pyPlayer/README.md

 * no windowed mode (move and resize events are not handled)
 * no fallback when the graph can't be build
 * no mouse handling
+* no filter choice (because those chosen are the best at the moment IMHO)